kizito9898/IT-Documentation/Microsoft365/Microsoft-365-Administration.md

 1. Go to **Users > Active users**
 2. Click **Multi-factor authentication**
 3. Select the user and enable MFA
-4. The user will be required to set up MFA on their next login
+4. The user will be required to set up MFA on their next login with their Device.

 ---